GoogleCloudPlatform/endpoints-codelab-android/README.md

-In this codelab we will use a single development environment (Android Studio) to build a brand new Google Cloud Platform backend to store user tasks, thus replacing the existing Cloud provider.
+In this codelab we will use a single development environment (Android Studio) to build a brand new Google Cloud Platform backend to store user tasks, thus replacing the application's existing Cloud provider.

 ![image alt text](images/image_1.png)